1.0 General Site Information

 The Uravan site began operations in 1914 as a radium mill and later expanded operations to include extraction of other metals as well as uranium.
 Uravan was a licensed and operating mill at the time of passage of the Uranium Mill Tailings Radiation Control Act of 1978 (UMTRCA) (November 1978) making it a Title II mill, even though some of the contamination is a result of practices going back to the earlier operations.
 NUREG-0706, Final Generic Environmental Impact Statement on Uranium Milling, makes specific mention of this situation and calls for active programs to address residual contamination during the operational phase.
 This site is part of the UMTRCA Title II program administered by the Colorado Department of Public Health and Environment (CDPHE).
 The Uravan mill ceased operations in 1984 and began decommissioning planning and implementation.
 The site was listed on the National Priorities List (NPL) in 1986.
 CDPHE is designated as the Lead Agency at this site under a Memorandum of Agreement signed with Environmental Protection Agency (EPA) Region VIII in 1986.

-On October 10, 2007, the State of Colorado submitted a proposal for alternative standards for soil cleanup for four areas of the Umetco Minerals Corporation's Uravan mill site in Montrose County, Colorado (ML081150505).
+On October 10, 2007, the State of Colorado submitted a proposal for alternative standards for soil cleanup for four areas of the Umetco Minerals Corporation's Uravan mill site (ML081150505).
 The State submitted additional documentation dated March 20, 2009 (ML092820404).
 Colorado has proposed using alternative soil standards for these areas and provided a justification for the alternative soil standards where radium-226 is in excess of the protection requirements in, Title 6, Code of Colorado Regulations (CCR) 1007-1 Radiation Control, Part 18, Appendix A, Criterion 6 (6 CCR 1007-1, Part 18, Appendix A) (equivalent to the federal regulations in 10 CFR Part 40, Appendix A).
 The application contains a description of the four areas and information to support the application for alternative soil standards in the four areas.
 The alternative standards areas are within the site to be transferred to the U.S. Department of Energy (DOE) for long-term surveillance activities.
 The staff's review of the Colorado submittal concluded that Colorado provided sufficient information for the alternative standards evaluation.
-The NRC approved the alternate standards on May 18, 2012.
+The NRC approved the alternate standards on May 18, 2012 (ML12139A119) and the approval was published in the Federal Register on June 13, 2012 (Vol. 77, No. 114, page 35431).

 Source: U.S. Environmental Protection Agency Sixth Five-Year Review Report for Uravan Uranium Project (Union Carbide Corp) Superfund Site, Montrose County Colorado September 15, 2020, https://semspub.epa.gov/src/document/08/100008635